 Instruction to Editor: Please make the following changes in subclause 9.21.1:

-An asymmetric Block Ack operation may be used when the originator AP has better capability (e.g. higher maximum transmit power) than the recipient STA.
-When used, the responding STA may use a different MCS for transmitting the immediate Block Ack control response frame than is computed according to the rules of 9.7.
+An asymmetric Block Ack operation may be used when the S1G non-AP STA cannot satisfy data selection rules for control response frames when transmitting to the S1G AP.
+When used, the responding STA may use a lower MCS for transmitting the immediate Block Ack control response frame than is computed according to the rules of 9.7.
 The intended recipient STA maintains a measure of the degree of asymmetry between the AP and the STA and implicitly indicates the value to the originator AP during the Block Ack setup phase.
 This degree of asymmetry is represented as the difference in MCS values between AP and STA, and referred to as MCSDifference (see 9.21.2).
 In the Data & Block Ack phase, the originator AP uses the MCSDifference to compute the duration field for A-MPDUs of regular frames as described in Clause 8 (Frame formats) and immediate Block Ack control response frame.